Comprehensive Notes on Andrew Ng’s Machine Learning Course

 Two steps: Supervised pretraining, Fine tuning.

-Convolution NN: firs layer detects edges, then corners, then curvers/basic shapes.
+Convolution NN: firs layer detects edges, then corners, then curves/basic shapes.

 Summary: 1.
 Download NN parameters pretrained.
-2. Further train (fine tuen) the network on your own data.
+2. Further train (fine tune) the network on your own data.

 Define project: Scope the project.